jimmyale3102/jimmyale3102/README.md

-# Hi there 👋,
+# Hi there 👋, </br> I am Jimmy Alejandro

-# I am Jimmy Alejandro
+I’m a Software Engineer from Colombia-CO [🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/) and a passionate Android Developer. 👨‍💻 Committed to continuous skill enhancement and staying updated with the latest technologies. 💻

-I’m a Software Engineer from Colombia-CO 💻 I am a passionate Android Developer. 👨‍💻 Committed to continuous skill enhancement and staying updated with the latest technologies.
+I am eager to expand my knowledge of new technologies and keep up to date with the latest terminology in the field so as to contribute to the fast-paced world of technological advancements.

 I'm [Boyacá Dev](https://boyaca-dev.org/) Co-Organizer ✌🏼